contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/02_endpoints.md

 ### DNS aliasing

-Use the **DNS aliasing** configuration if you opt for adding a CNAME entry with your DNS registrar, that points to your API's default endpoint on APISpark.
+Use the **DNS aliasing** configuration if you opt for adding a CNAME entry with your DNS registrar, that points to apispark.net.

-Here is an example configuration to setup with your domain registrar, for mypai.customdomain.com:
+Here is an example configuration to setup with your domain registrar, for myapi.customdomain.com:

 ```
-myapi 10800 IN CNAME myapi.apispark.net.
+myapi 10800 IN CNAME apispark.net.
 ```

 ### DNS delegation

 Use the **DNS delegation** configuration if you opt to let APISpark serve as your DNS.

 The Amazon Route53 service will be leveraged in this case.
-In this case, the IP addresses of the DNS servers are displayed.
+In this case, the DNS servers are displayed.